 Of course you can tell that a 16-inch tire of the Inmotion V10F is more prone to stones, holes or similar things on the way than the 18-inch tire of my Kingsong KS 18L, but for that you have to drive both wheels in direct comparison .
 What one notices, however, even without a direct comparison: The 16-inch wheel is much more manoeuvrable and can therefore be steered more easily around problem areas on the way.
 The Inmotion V10F is also more responsive than the KS 18L when practicing tricks such as swinging back and forth on the spot.

 For longer rides, the padding on the sides of the unicycle provides more comfort.
-Especially for beginners, the bike "wobbles" back and forth between the legs and often hits the lower leg, which causes uncomfortable pressure points after a short time.
+Especially for beginners, the bike "wobbles" back and forth a lot between the legs and often hits the lower leg, which causes uncomfortable pressure points after a short time.
 The pads make it easier to fix the bike between your legs.
 For very bumpy spots or when practicing jumping over potholes, this option is helpful even for experienced drivers.

 The engine performance compared to the Inmotion V8